stormalf/porth/README.md

 1.0.18 finally found how to solve the empty output when compiling with libc! full information in this link : https://coderedirect.com/questions/239430/printf-without-newline-in-assembly explain that you have to flush!
 After adding the flush it works now for both gcc and without gcc!
 (2 days lose of time for this issue!)

+1.0.19 adding annotations to the code using typing.
+And taken in account into test the compilation with libc and without libc.
+And adding the possibility to generate the .txt automatically (to use carefully and probably in a new folder)

 ## TODO

 Trying to implement similar language but using ANTLR4.